honest comparison

 choose Junocal if

-Brick-and-mortar pilates, reformer pilates, yoga, barre, or mixed-movement studios with 1-5 instructors where the operational core is capacity-aware in-person booking.
-Studios where reformer pick-a-spot, term-based courses, conditional intake with body-part injury capture, or broadcast-claim waitlists are operationally significant.
+Brick-and-mortar pilates, reformer pilates, yoga, barre, or mixed-movement studios with 1-5 instructors whose core is filling and tracking in-person classes.
+Studios where reformer pick-a-spot, term-based courses, conditional intake that captures injuries by body part, or a first-to-claim waitlist matter day to day.
 Studios that want Stripe Connect Standard direct with no processing markup.
-UK and US pilates studios running 8-week beginner term blocks where the operation depends on the term-based courses primitive shipping as a first-class entity.
+UK and US pilates studios running 8-week beginner term blocks where the operation depends on having term-based courses built in.

 choose Arketa if